 This course explores the history of North America in the era of the American Revolution, approximately 1760-1800.
 This period witnessed a colonial war for independence and significant changes in American ideas on politics, law, and the role of the citizen in society.
 In addition, this course will examine the social discontent that characterized this period.
 Offered biennially.
+Prerequisite: Six credits in history

-History of the American Presidency
+HIST 312 History of the American Presidency